MicrosoftDocs/azure-docs/articles/active-directory/reports-monitoring/workbook-authentication-prompts-analysis.md

 - Over aggressive prompts policies
 - Cyber-attacks

-The Authentication prompts analysis workbook identifies various types of authentication prompts based on different pivots including users, applications, operating system, processes and more.
+The authentication prompts analysis workbook identifies various types of authentication prompts.
+The types are  based on different pivots including users, applications, operating system, processes and more.

 You can use this workbook in the following scenarios: